-- 10. Iran has not pursued the construction of the Arak heavy water research reactor (IR-40 Reactor) based on its original design. ^{13,14} Iran has not produced or tested natural uranium pellets, fuel pins or fuel assemblies specifically designed for the support of the IR-40 Reactor as originally designed, and all existing natural uranium pellets and fuel assemblies have remained in storage under continuous Agency monitoring (paras 3 and 10).
-15 - 11.
-Iran has continued to inform the Agency about the inventory of heavy water in Iran and the production of heavy water at the Heavy Water Production Plant (HWPP)16 and allowed the Agency to monitor the quantities of Iran's heavy water stocks and the amount of heavy water produced at the HWPP (para.
+10. Iran has not pursued the construction of the Arak heavy water research reactor (IR-40 Reactor) based on its original design.^{15,16,17} Iran has not produced or tested natural uranium pellets, fuel pins or fuel assemblies specifically designed for the support of the IR-40 Reactor as originally designed, and all existing natural uranium pellets and fuel assemblies have remained in storage under continuous Agency monitoring (paras 3 and 10).18

+11. Iran has continued to inform the Agency about the inventory of heavy water in Iran and the production of heavy water at the Heavy Water Production Plant (HWPP)19 and allowed the Agency to monitor the quantities of Iran's heavy water stocks and the amount of heavy water produced at the HWPP (para.
 15).
-As previously reported, 17 on 17 November 2019, the Agency verified that Iran's stock of heavy water had exceeded 130 metric tonnes (para.
-14).
-On 11 May 2020, the Agency verified that the HWPP was in operation and that Iran's stock of heavy water was 132.6 metric tonnes. ^{18,19}
+On 22 August 2020, the Agency verified that the HWPP had restarted operation, following a period during which it had been shut down for scheduled maintenance,20 and that Iran's stock of heavy water had decreased to 128.5 metric tonnes (-4.1 metric tonnes since the previous quarterly report) (para.
+14).21